-Lost lenders typically have a minimum amount below which they will not make a private party used car loan.
+Lenders typically have a minimum amount below which they will not make a private party used car loan.
 The banks determine that a lesser amount would not deliver enough return to make the risk worthwhile for the bank, so they avoid the deal altogether.
 Check with your bank to find out if your loan is large enough to be considered.
-Banks also place limitations on the age of used cars that are eligible for loans and may add in discounts for auto pay or online account management.
-Loans for private-party auto purchases typically feature shorter maximum payback periods than dealer originated loans -- an average of four years versus six years.
-The interest rate of a loan for a private-party purchase is likely a bit higher than a loan for a car purchased from a dealer; you may be able to work with a credit union institution that offers competitive rates to its members.
+Banks also place limitations on the age of used cars that are eligible for loans and may add in discounts for autopay or online account management.
+Loans for private-party auto purchases typically feature shorter maximum payback periods than dealer-originated loans -- an average of four years versus six years.
+The interest rate of a loan for a private-party purchase is likely a bit higher than a loan for a car purchased from a dealer; you may be able to work with a credit union that offers competitive rates to its members.

 Making the Purchase

 Once you have been approved for the loan, obtain proof of preapproval from the lender and bring it with you to shop for a car.
 When you find the car you want, negotiate the best possible selling price, then return to your lender and request a check in the agreed amount.
 Your lender will issue you a check, which is to be signed over to the seller in exchange for the vehicle and the title, which the seller should then sign over to you.

 The lender files a form with the local Department of Motor Vehicles, announcing the presence of a lien on your title.
 At the DMV you have to turn in the title you received from the former owner in exchange for a new registration in your own name.
 The DMV then sends you a new title with the lien holder (your lender) listed on its face.
 Once the loan has been paid in full, a clean title devoid of liens is issued and sent to you.
 You are then considered the sole owner of the vehicle.

 - How Does a Car Title Loan Work?